devopswithcloud/devops-repo/V2/5-Sonarqube/0-Sonarqube.md

+## What is SonarQube?
+* SonarQube is an open-source platform for continuous inspection of code quality.
+* It helps DevOps and developer teams detect bugs, vulnerabilities, code smells, and security hotspots early in the development lifecycle.

 ## Code Coverage
 * As a devleopere, the teams will be writing source code, and we need to tet the source code programatically.
 * To test the src code programatically the developes will write unit test cases.